Have you had big overdraft problems for a long period?

 - use normal English, not legal terms.

-If your credit record shows that you had other debt problems send it to FOS.
 You don’t need to send your bank statements – the bank will send those to FOS.
-And you don’t need the policy documents for your bank account the lender will supply those to FOS if they are needed.
+And you don’t need the policy documents for your bank account, the lender will supply those to FOS if they are needed.

 Do these complaints work?

 Yes!
-In 2024, some banks are making more offers directly.
+From 2024, some banks are making more offers directly.

 The comments below this article are from other people who have made this sort of complaint.
 That is a good place to ask for help if you aren’t sure what to do.